 - You see that they strive to avoid the pitfall in all of their employees, the famous phrase in Stephen King’s The Shinning “All work and no play makes Jack a dull boy”.

-So by Friday, I was already wearing the “Love Your Data” shirt, sharing doughnuts around the Ottawa office and really excited to be here to give it my best to succeed and be an intricate part of this organization.
+So by Friday, I was already wearing the “Love Your Data” shirt, sharing doughnuts around the Ottawa office, and really excited to be here and give it my best to succeed and be an intricate part of this organization.

-3 comments on “First Days as a Pythianite”
+3 Responses to “First Days as a Pythianite”